How to book

 0-6 days - £40

 The compensation that we offer does not exclude you from claiming more if you are entitled to do so.
 Beyond our control: This means that we will not pay you compensation if we have to cancel or change your travel arrangements in any way because of unusual or unforeseeable circumstances beyond our control.
-These can include, for example, war, riot, industrial dispute, terrorist activity and its consequences, natural or nuclear disaster, fire, adverse weather conditions, industrial disputes or technical problems with transport.
+These can include, for example, war, riot, industrial dispute, terrorist activity and its consequences, natural or nuclear disaster, fire, adverse weather conditions, river water levels, floods, industrial disputes or technical problems with transport.

 8. Flight Delays